mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/release-notes/kubernetes-base-addon/index.md

     - Supports specifying the root CA for LDAP connectors in the Dex controller.

 -   dex-k8s-authenticator:
-    - Adds support for the Konvoy credentials plugin.
+    - Adds support for the Konvoy credentials plug-in.

+-   elasticsearch:
+    - Default number of data replicas changed from 2 to 4.

 -   prometheus:
     - Restricts api extension RBAC rules.